micans/pick/README.md

 - make the sequence lengths available in the `seqlen` dictionary (if the sam header is found)
 - make the reference sequences available to operators (if provided as a fasta dictionary)
 - make the query sequence available to operators (in the reference orientation)

+If a fasta file is specified then any reference ID that can not be retrieved from the fasta file will cause pick to exit with an error.
+This can be avoided, if necessary, by using the longer form, e.g. `--sam --fa-dict-SAMFA/=FILENAME` where the default `not-found` value is set to the empty string.

 If sequence lengths are found in the header they will be compared to the fasta sequences (if present) and a summary is written to diagnostic output.
 With